mattclarke/advent_of_code_23/README.md

 ## Day 11
 - Part 1: Sufficient to just crudely expand the input on the empty rows and columns.
-- Part 2: The expansion of empty rows and columns is now too big to do crudely Instead we track which rows and columns are empty, and we caluculate how many we cross when measuring the distance on the unexpanded layout and add 1,000,000 for each one.
+- Part 2: The expansion of empty rows and columns is now too big to do crudely Instead we track which rows and columns are empty, and we calculate how many we cross when measuring the distance on the unexpanded layout and add 1,000,000 for each one.

 ## Day 12
 - Part 1: Recursion.